ypa/doolay/docs/worklog.md

 - Worked on contact e-mail form for host page.
 - More work on e-mail form on host page.
 - More work on e-mail, working now on rc3.
 Next step is to write a managemanet command to create form fields for all the host pages.
+- More digging into wgatail AbstractEmailForm.
+Ditched the idea.
+Will use just regular Django form for e-mailing.